-A snapshot of key COVID-19 statistics, updated weekdays (excluding holidays) by 6 p.m.
+A snapshot of key COVID-19 statistics, updated Mondays (excluding holidays) by 6 p.m.

 Who’s next in line, where to get a shot, and more answers to your questions about getting the COVID-19 vaccine.

-Income, politics and systemic racism in healthcare are all factors
+Income, politics and systemic racism in health care are all factors, experts say.

 The FDA has given Pfizer emergency authorization so preteens can get vaccinated against COVID-19.

 No appointment is needed for a one- or two-shot COVID-19 vaccine at the Bayer site in West Berkeley.
 Drop-ins are also open at Golden Gate Fields.

 Officials say the Johnson & Johnson vaccine is safe but rebuilding confidence requires time and education.